-Student or Organization Sanctions
+Student Sanctions

-The following are the usual sanctions that may be imposed upon students or organizations, singly or in combination:
+The following are the usual sanctions that may be imposed upon students or organizations singly or in combination:

-- Warning.
-A formal statement that the behavior was unacceptable and a warning that further infractions of any University policy, procedure or directive will result in more severe sanctions/responsive actions. - Probation.
-A written reprimand for violation of the Code of Student Conduct, providing for more severe disciplinary sanctions in the event the student or organization is found in violation of any University policy, procedure or directive within a specified period of time.
-Terms of the probation will be specified and may include denial of specified social privileges, exclusion from co-curricular activities, non-contact orders and/or other measures deemed appropriate. - Suspension.
-Termination of student status for a definite period of time, not to exceed two years, and/or until specific criteria are met.
-Students who return from suspension are automatically placed on probation through the remainder of their tenure at the University.
-This sanction will be noted as a Conduct Suspension on the student's official transcript. - Dismissal.
-Permanent termination of student status and revocation of rights to be on campus for any reason or attend University-sponsored events.
-This sanction may be noted as a Conduct Dismissal on the student's official transcript. - Withholding Diploma.
-The University may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities if the student has a grievance pending or as a sanction if the student is found responsible for an alleged violation. - Revocation of Degree.
-The University reserves the right to revoke a degree awarded from the University for fraud, misrepresentation or other violation of University policies, procedures or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation. - Organizational Sanctions.
-Deactivation, de-recognition, and loss of all privileges (including University registration), for a specified period of time. - Other Actions.
-In addition to or in place of the above sanctions, the University may assign any other sanctions as deemed appropriate.
+- Warning: A formal statement that the behavior was unacceptable and a warning that further infractions of any University policy, procedure or directive will result in more severe sanctions/responsive actions. - Probation: A written reprimand for violation of this policy or the Code of Student Conduct, providing for more severe disciplinary sanctions in the event that the student or organization is found in violation of any University policy, procedure or directive within a specified period of time.
+Terms of the probation will be specified and may include denial of specified social privileges, exclusion from co-curricular activities, no contact orders or other measures deemed appropriate. - Suspension: Termination of student status for a definite period of time or until specific criteria are met.
+Students who return from suspension are automatically placed on probation through the remainder of their tenure at the University. - Expulsion: Permanent termination of student status and revocation of rights to be on campus for any reason or attend University-sponsored events.
+This sanction may be noted on the student's official transcript with an appropriate reference to the policy violated. - Withholding Diploma: The University may withhold a student's diploma for a specified period of time or deny a student participation in commencement activities if the student has a grievance pending, or as a sanction if the student is found responsible for an alleged violation. - Organizational Sanctions: Deactivation, de-recognition and loss of all privileges (including University registration), for a specified period of time. - Other Actions: In addition to or in place of the above sanctions, the University may assign any other sanctions as deemed appropriate, including but not limited to a reflection essay or completion of education modules.